blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Make My Website Load Articles Without Redirecting.md

 > [!summary] Result
 > I chose to go with the Idea 1, omitting folder notes, instead choosing to simply let them be present with breadcrumbs.
 >
-> However, since ObsidianHTML doesn't allow index.html for other pages in breadcrumbs (unless I try fixing that), I'll have to use a different name for page indices, like
+> However, since ObsidianHTML doesn't allow index.html for other pages in breadcrumbs (unless I try fixing that), I'll have to use a different name for page indices, like "Index of {title}".
 >
 > Why would that be?
 Because breadcrumbs use a unique name for every directory?
 That would have problems for similarly named directories too..
 But perhaps they also store paths?
 But then it wouldn't conflict with an index.html file..